skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * Some chips families are less forgiving about floating inputs, so as a thumb rule you should never leave an input pin unconnected (floating).
     * An open CMOS input pin is in a "high impedance" state, which means there won't be any substantial opportunity for a charge built up on the pin to dissipate and the Voltage of the pin will drift around due to internal and external leakage.
   * In TTL 74LS serie, a input signal between 0 and 0.8V is considered “LOW”, and a input signal between 2.0 and 5.0V is considered “HIGH”.
 Any voltage between 0.8 and 2.0 volts is undefined.
 Therefore, you have to guarantee in your design that you will never enter in the uncertainty zone.
-  * A Ben follower suggested to use **10k resistors**, other suggested **1k**, also for the BUS default pull-down resistors (instead of the 10k of Ben's build).
+  * A Ben follower suggested to use **10k resistors**, other suggested **1k**, also for the Bus default pull-down resistors (instead of the 10k of Ben's build).
 So use 10k for pull-up and 1k for pull-down.
   * But there's actually an [accurate way to calculate them](https://www.electronics-tutorials.ws/logic/pull-up-resistor.html)
 * Connecting directly to VCC (or even ground) might be a bad idea because a high current will flow through the pull-up resistor, heating the device and using up an unnecessary amount of power when the switch is closed.
 So **the idea is to calculate the MAX resistor value, and then round it down to the nearest standard commercial resistor value out there**.
 * A rule of thumb is to use a resistor that is at least 10 times smaller than the value of the input pin impedance.
 In bipolar logic families which operate at operating at 5V, the typical pull-up resistor value is 1-5 kΩ.
 For switch and resistive sensor applications, the typical pull-up resistor value is 1-10 kΩ.
 If in doubt, a good starting point when using a switch is 4.7 kΩ.
 Some digital circuits, such as CMOS families, have a small input leakage current, allowing much higher resistance values, from around 10kΩ up to 1MΩ.
 The disadvantage when using a larger resistance value is that the input pin responses to voltage changes slower.